api-platform/docs/core/filters.md

 }
 ```

-Then, Let's mark the `Order` entity as a "user aware" entity.
+Then, let's mark the `Order` entity as a "user aware" entity.

 ```php
 <?php